 Lactase splits lactose to produce the sugars glucose and galactose.
 People who are lactose intolerant can experience cramps, diarrhea, and gas after consuming milk products.

 People use lactase for lactose intolerance.
-They also use it for excessive crying in infants (colic) and growth and development in preterm infants, but there is no good scientific evidence to support these uses.
+It is also used for colic, growth and development in preterm infants, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

 Pregnancy and breast-feeding: Lactase is likely safe when taken by mouth with lactose-containing foods.

 Children: Lactase is likely safe when taken by mouth with lactose-containing foods.

 We currently have no information for LACTASE overview.